samsarahq/samsara-sdks/goapiclient/docs/NumberDataPoint.md

 ### SetTime

-`func (o *NumberDataPoint) SetTime(v string)`
+`func (o *NumberDataPoint) SetTime(v time.Time)`

-SetTime gets a reference to the given string and assigns it to the Time field.
+SetTime gets a reference to the given time.Time and assigns it to the Time field.

 ### GetValue